 Remember who used to write the policies back then?
 The old guys with the gold bars on their shoulders.
 The officers who haven’t worked in the field in years or even decades.
 But that has changed since I was in the uniform.
 It is now more common to see the practitioners who actually work in the field, i.e., patrolmen, patrol corporals and patrol sergeants involved in those studies which lead to policy changes.
-The present day use of force seminars sponsored by local police agencies are presented by patrol officers ( patrolmen, corporals and seargants ) and detectives involved in research and developement of use of force policies.
+The present day use of force seminars sponsored by local police agencies are presented by patrol officers (patrolmen, corporals and sergeants) and detectives involved in research and development of use of force policies.

 Gold Bars Don’t Make Policy Today.
 I have never attended any of those presentations where the speaker was a Lt. or Capt.
-There was few exceptions to the guys with gold bars.
-One of them was Dean Lydig, who was the detective Captain at the time of the shooting.
+There were few exceptions to guys with gold bars presenting use of force education to officers.
+One exception was Dean Lydig, who was the detective Captain at the time of the shooting.
 Two days after the shooting, the post shooting investigation was completed.
-Captain Lydig called me into his office, closed the door behind me, sat me down and handed me the entire file, and instructed me to read every page: The autopsy report; the WSP ballistic report; the background of the deceased; witness interviews; crime scene pictures of the damage done by the decease in his efforts to gain entry to the complianants dwelling, etc. He did not disparage the patrol Lt. or the patrol Capt. who I overheard say, “Chuck is in a heap of s—!” but Capt.
+Captain Lydig called me into his office, closed the door behind me, sat me down and handed me the entire file, and instructed me to read every page: The autopsy report; the WSP ballistic report; the background of the deceased; witness interviews; crime scene pictures of the damage done by the deceased in his efforts to gain entry to the complainant’s dwelling, etc. He did not disparage the patrol Lt. or the patrol Capt. who I overheard say, “Chuck is in a heap of s—!” but Capt.
 LYDIG did say, “How could anyone reasonably expect you to physically prevail (I was 154 lbs., the adversary was 244 lbs with martial arts traing) with a guy like this?
 Had you try to physically subdue this guy, I’d be here looking at your autopsy reports.”
-In those days there was little or no understanding of the “Desparity of size” argument in a self defense situation.
+In those days there was little or no understanding of the “disparity of size” argument in a self defense situation.
 I should further point out that on my first day back to work after the shooting, my Sgt., pulled me aside, looked directly into my eyes and said, “If tonight you go on a call like the call last Monday morning, you do exactly the same thing you did at 0113 hrs on Monday, you understand me?”

-With the exception of Capt.
-Lydig, that was the difference between Patrol Sgts. and the brass.
-Policies are improved by guys like me, rookies, pups, who broke the policy and saved lives.
+That was the difference between Patrol Sgts. and the brass.
+Policies are improved by guys like me who broke the rules.

 Gun Fight at GU.
 I should bring the readers attention to the gun fight which took place at the Gonzaga University on November 22, 1971 A call was put out of a man with a rifle on the campus.
-The Gonzaga district patrol car was two man unit.
-Two well-seasoned veteran cops, was the unit dispatched to the call.
-Another two man unit, which was close, but in a different district was occupied by two rookies, requested to back-up the primary unit.
-Radio advised the rookie unit it is not necessary to back-up the primary unit, since it was a two man unit.
-As soon as Bob, the senior officer in the rookie unit advised dispatch that he understood the instructions to disregard the back-up, he put the Motorola mike on it’s mount and told the junior officer “Screw it, we are headed for Gonzaga!”
+The Gonzaga district patrol car was two-man unit.
+Two well-seasoned veteran cops, were dispatched to the call.
+Another two-man unit, which was close, but in a different district was occupied by two rookies, requested to back-up the primary unit.
+Radio advised the rookie unit it was not necessary to back-up the primary unit, since it was a two-man unit.
+As soon as Bob, the senior officer in the rookie unit, advised dispatch that he understood the instructions to disregard the back-up, he put the Motorola mike on it’s mount and told the junior officer “Screw it, we are headed for Gonzaga!”
 Those two rookies saved many lives that day, including the Old Veteran cops.
 A gun battle erupted, the Veterans missed the bad guy, who was ultimately killed by the rookies.
 It should be noted that Bob was in my Spokane Police Academy class.
 We graduated November of 1969.

 Weapon Retention Skills Are Paramount.
 Many LEOs were killed after being disarmed by the bad guy.
 Think about JoAnne Chesimard who killed the N.J State Trooper and and is now in Cuba.